ymolists/website/src/routes/docs/config-start-tasks.md

   - command: echo Terminal2
 ```

-They are started in parallel.
-See [below options](#openin) on configuring where and how the terminals are placed in the workbench.
+The terminals and hence the tasks are started in parallel.
+See the [options below](#openin) on how to configure where the terminals are placed in the workbench.

 ## Defining Commands

 The `command` property is used to specify the command that shall be run on every start of a workspace.
 It is a bash command and doesn't need to terminate.
 For instance, you could start a web server or a database.

-The script below will start a development-time web server in many npm projects:
+The script below will start a development web server in many npm projects:

 ```yaml
 tasks:
   - command: npm run dev
 ```

 Task properties will control when a command is executed.
-Check the table below for an overview of the different starting scenarios.
+The table below provides an overview of the different starting scenarios.

 <div class="table-container">